Skip to main content

 • Barcode/QR code → Swap for time-sensitive redemption offers.

-👉 Pro tip: Add action cues like “See back of pass for details” to cover or front fields.
+👉 Pro tip: Add action cues like “See back of pass for details” to cover image or front fields.

-3. Campaign Priority & Expiration
+4. Campaign Priority & Expiration

 • If two campaigns overlap, the most recent campaign supersedes the earlier one.